 Approximately 25% of all children’s asthma hospitalizations occur in September.
-Doctors even identified the third week of September as the peak week for hospitalizations and ER visits.
+Doctors even identified the third week of September as the peak week for asthma attacks, hospitalizations and ER visits.

 Why Does the September Asthma Peak Happen?